odoo/documentation/legal/terms/enterprise.rst

 For the Cloud Platform, upgrade requests are submitted directly from the control panel of the Cloud Platform, and do not require any data upload.
 For Self-Hosting, upgrade requests must include a complete backup copy of the Customer's database and the associated data (typically obtained from the Backup menu of the Software).
-Where necessary for data security or regulation reasons, the Upgrade Service includes an optional tool to anonymize identifiable data inside a database before submitting the upgrade request, and a tool to restore the anonymized data after the upgrade.

 This service provided through an automated platform in order to allow the Customer to perform unattended upgrades once a previous version of the Customer's database has been successfully